 Do you know what an installment loan is?
-Do you know how many payments to expect with a direct installment loan and what the average interest rate will be?
+Do you know how many payments to expect with a direct installment loan and what the average annual percentage rate will be?
 Or what type of credit score it takes to get approval for an online loan.
 Don’t stress if you don’t know the answers to all those questions!
 These are common questions that we’re asked by visitors to this site.
 Let’s get right into it and answer these questions so you can get back on track and compare the top installment loans!

 The types of direct installment loans listed on the sites above have been around for years.
 With an installment loan, the borrower agrees to pay back a set amount of money over a period of payments.
 These payments can last for months or even years.
 This type of financing structure is different from a payday loan or cash advance.
 Reason being, a payday loan is generally paid back in weeks or even days.
 Most payday or cash advances are paid back in 1 or 2 payments.
 At this point the total amount is paid back in full.
 With a direct installment loan, a borrower can expect 6 payments, 12 payments and sometimes even up to 60 payments.
 It all depends on the lending terms between the lender and borrower.